geerlingguy/ansible-requirements-updater/README.md

 Cross your fingers (🤞) and hope it works.

 > **Note**: It is _highly_ recommended you track your `requirements.yml` file in a git repository.
 That way if this playbook mangles it horrifically, you can `git restore requirements.yml` and act like nothing happened 🤐.
+>
+> If you're feeling particularly daring 🦹‍♂️, add `-e "requirements_file_backup=false"` to overwrite the file without creating a backup.

 ## License